AshishYesale7/Calander-Ai/REPOSITORY_EXPLANATION.md

-# FutureSight Repository Comprehensive Explanation
+# Calendar.ai Repository Comprehensive Explanation

 ## Project Overview

-**FutureSight** is an intelligent, AI-powered career calendar and planning application designed specifically for college students and early-career professionals.
+**Calendar.ai** is an intelligent, AI-powered career calendar and planning application designed specifically for college students and early-career professionals.
 It serves as a comprehensive digital assistant that helps users navigate the complexities of career development by transforming traditional calendar management into a proactive, AI-driven planning system.

 ### Core Purpose
 The application addresses the overwhelming challenge faced by students who must juggle: